SharkSnack/shiren-ds2/content/dungeons/castle-keep.md

 ### 12-18F

-Daze Hermit (12-14F) inflicts Inaccurate status on Shiren, making his attacks miss for a while.
+Daze Hermit (12-14F) inflicts Inaccurate status on Shiren, making his attacks miss for 5 turns.

 Demon Warrior (12-14F) turns into Ghost Warrior when defeated, who then levels up a different monster.<br/>If this results in a Lv2 Hannya Warrior, immediately rush to the stairs instead of trying to fight it.<br/>※ Hannya Warrior reflects direct attacks, so projectiles or items must be used.

-King Tusker (15-17F) inflicts Muzzled status, which prevents usage of "Eat" and "Read" commands.
+King Tusker (15-17F) inflicts Muzzled status, which prevents usage of "Eat" and "Read" commands.<br/>This lasts for the duration of the floor, so consider eating onigiri earlier if fullness is getting low.

 ### Boss